- 09/14/2023 Elk Grove City Council to Reconsider Oak Rose Apartments Project

 What is California State Senate Bill 35 (SB 35)?

 - SB 35 went into effect on January 1, 2018, and it changed the local City review process for certain qualifying affordable housing development projects.
 SB 35 applies to California cities and counties where production of new housing has not met the state-mandated Regional Housing Need Allocation targets.
-All California cities are held to these targets, which are nearly impossible to meet.
+All California cities are held to these targets, which can be difficult to meet.
 As such, cities and counties must use a streamlined, ministerial review process for qualifying multifamily residential projects.
 The State of California Department of Housing and Community Development has determined that the provisions of SB 35 apply to the City of Elk Grove.
+View a list of the jurisdictions statewide that are subject to SB 35 streamlining.

 Which projects are eligible under SB 35?